JuliaLinearAlgebra/LowRankApprox.jl/README.md

 - ~0.07 s using SciPy in Python (calling a Fortran backend; see [PyMatrixID](http://klho.github.io/PyMatrixID))
 - ~0.3 s in MATLAB

+This difference can be attributed in part to both algorithmic improvements as well as to some low-level optimizations.

 ## Contents

 - [Installation](#installation)